-This report describes a combined community health assessment (CHA) and community health improvement plan (CHIP) for Gwinnett County, Georgia.
-By examining the county's health status, this combined CHA/CHIP will help our community focus our efforts on the most important health needs of county residents.
+This report describes the process of a community health assessment (CHA) for Gwinnett County, Georgia.
+By examining the county's health status, this CHA will help our community focus our efforts on the most important health needs of county residents.
 This comprehensive community-wide health assessment is intended to help shape coordinated community plans to improve health.
-A detailed community health improvement plan (CHIP) follows the community health assessment (CHA)